aish21/ml-pricer/README.md

 - Investigating model error across parameter ranges.
 - Visualizing feature importance and timing speedups.

-Short answer to your core question, "what are we actually pricing?":
-**We price the present value (discounted payoff) of structured product payoffs** computed from simulated underlying asset price paths.
+**The repo prices the present value (discounted payoff) of structured product payoffs** computed from simulated underlying asset price paths.
 For each instrument the code computes the discounted payoff per Monte Carlo path then averages across paths to return a Monte Carlo estimate; the LightGBM model learns to approximate that averaged PV from the instrument parameters.

 ---